grafana/loki/docs/sources/get-started/components.md

 ## Compactor

-The **compactor** service is used by "shipper stores", such as [single store TSDB]({{< relref "../operations/storage/tsdb" >}}) or [single store BoltDB]({{< relref "../operations/storage/boltdb-shipper" >}}), to compact the multiple index files produces by the ingesters and shipped to object storage into single index files per day and tenant.
+The **compactor** service is used by "shipper stores", such as [single store TSDB]({{< relref "../operations/storage/tsdb" >}}) or [single store BoltDB]({{< relref "../operations/storage/boltdb-shipper" >}}), to compact the multiple index files produced by the ingesters and shipped to object storage into single index files per day and tenant.
 This makes index lookups more efficient.

-To do so, the compactor downloads the files from object storage in a regular interval, merges the them into a single one, uploads the newly created index, and cleans up the old files.
+To do so, the compactor downloads the files from object storage in a regular interval, merges them into a single one, uploads the newly created index, and cleans up the old files.

 Additionally, the compactor is also responsible for [log retention]({{< relref "../operations/storage/retention" >}}) and [log deletion]({{< relref "../operations/storage/logs-deletion" >}}).